zkh224/Zahra-Khan-archives/content/Introduction.md

 date: 2020-08-28T00:00:00-04:00
 draft: false
 ---
 **Hi!
 My name is Zahra and I am a senior ICT student.** My degree specialization is in Technology Management.
-I do not have any experience in content management, but I have learned some web design skills from the web design intro class I took back in my community college.
+I do not have any experience in content management, but I have learned some web design skills from the web design intro class I took back in a community college.

 My main hobbies are....
 * painting,